HOW TO BREW :ICED COFFEE HARIO SWITCH

 HOW TO BREW | ICED COFFEE | HARIO SWITCH DRIPPER

-What you need
+What you'll need

 ・Purified water or soft mineral water, ice

-・HARIO Switch Dripper, paper filter (preferably bleached)
+・HARIO Switch Dripper, paper filters (preferably bleached)

 ・Coffee server